top of page

 This left Joshua to take charge and lead the Israelites to the land of milk and honey.

-When the Egyptian army attempted to recapture Moses and the slaves, how did they die?
+31. How did the Egyptian army die when they attempted to recapture Moses and the slaves?

 a.
 Moses trained the Israelites to be fighting men, and they defeated the Egyptians.